ddankel-learning/notes-cli--nodejs/README.md

 ## Concerns

 1. The script creates `.notes_data.json` in the directory it is executed from and stores the notes there.
-Were this script to be made production ready, a more appropriate centralized location (like the user's home directory) would be used.
+Were this script to be made production ready, a more appropriate centralized location (like the user's profile) would be used.
 2. The executable built by `pkg` is prohibitively large.
 Were this script to see production use, further work would need to be done to reduce it to a more manageable size.
-See: [https://github.com/ddankel/notes-cli--nodejs/issues/1](https://github.com/ddankel/notes-cli--nodejs/issues/1)
+See: [https://github.com/ddankel-learning/notes-cli--nodejs/issues/1](https://github.com/ddankel-learning/notes-cli--nodejs/issues/1)

 ## License